janastadtruckerova/Introduction-to-Python/README.md

 # Introduction-to-Python
 Basic Python programming language course

-This repository contains various projects and tasks that I completed during the introductory Python course.
+This repository contains various tasks that I completed during the introductory Python course.
 They are designed to practice basic programming concepts such as loops, conditionals, functions, lists, strings, datatypes, variables and working with Python libreries.

 Content

-Project."US Medical insurance" - control flow, functions

 Google colab notebook 1 - data types, variables, control flow